AI-SDC/.github/profile/README.md

 - **SACRO-ML**:
   - disclosure risk assessment and management tools for AI models.

-**Each Repository contains installation instuctions for standard package managers such as CRAN, PyPi and Conda**
+**Each Repository contains installation instructions for standard package managers such as CRAN, PyPi and Conda**